 One of the best parts of visiting Greece is the amazing Greek food and drinks.
 The food in Greece is rich and fresh.
 Not to mention how unique the drinks are there.

-We were in Greece a little over two weeks and I enjoyed the food and wine so much I gained 7 pound while we were there.
+We were in Greece for a little over two weeks and I enjoyed the food and wine so much I gained 7 pounds while we were there.
 Oops.
 Now I’m hitting the gym multiple times a week.
 It always amazes me how easy it is to gain weight and how hard it is to lose.
 It’s so unfair.

 One great thing about Greek food is no matter what part of Greece you visit, it is easy to find something you like to eat, even if you have dietary restrictions.
 If you are vegetarian

 Now I left out some obvious foods, like olives and tzatziki.
 The olives in Greece are phenomenal and I think we ate them with at least one meal today.
 The same goes for tzatziki.
 It is served with lots of food and should be enjoyed as much as possible!

 Table of Contents

 16 Greek Foods and Drinks in Greece You Must Try

 Okay, maybe I shouldn’t put it at the top of the list, but they are just so good.
 I could have eaten a gyro every day we were in Greece.
 And they are so cheap!
 In Greece, you can have them add French Fries inside your gyro.
 Also, many times they offer a gyro plate or a gyro, be careful when you order or you will end up with the plate which tends to cost double.

 When in doubt, you cannot go wrong with a Greek Salad.
 Everywhere you go, these salads will be available and they are always good.

 One of the most popular things to eat in Greece is Souvlaki.
 It’s always some type of grilled meat cut into small pieces and served on a skewer.